Kazuto16K/Maze-Generator-and-Solver-using-Astar/README.md

-## I have made a Maze Generator and Solver
+# Maze Generator and Solver using Python

+## Maze Generation Algorithm:
 I have used **Recursive backtracking** to generate the Maze.
 Recursive backtracking is a depth-first search algorithm used for solving constraint satisfaction problems, such as maze generation, pathfinding, and puzzle solving.
 The general approach involves exploring possible solutions recursively and backtracking when a dead end is reached.